Cyriaque Lamar

 “Autumn, 5410.”

-She’d caught Third Spring’s inaugural sunbeam, from her own bed.
-The pig had memorized the Sun’s trajectory last year, and remodeled her bedroom accordingly: shifting her trash, slightly to the right.
+She’d memorized the Sun’s trajectory last spring, and remodeled the droneport accordingly: shifting her scraps, to the right.

-Victorious, Tippi scooted up to the solar shade.
-She pressed her left eye to the sunny fissure, which was the size of a plump fig. The pig followed the sunlight, through the shadow and stone, out the raw escarpment and over the boring trees, to the distant woodland ridge: blanketed in cherry blossoms.
+Tippi scooted to the solar shade, and pressed an eye to the fissure.
+She followed the sunshine through the shadow and stone, over the boring trees, to the ridge blanketed in cherry blossoms.
+This year, the sunlight didn’t freak her out.

-Tippi had never left the century shelter, so the seasons held a mythic allure.
+Tippi received her Vitamin D from moss, so the seasons held a mythic allure.
 The summer lightning was tremendous, but the cherry blossoms were her favorite.
-Both surpassed the winter, which the pig found nude and uneventful.
+Both surpassed the winter, which was nude and uneventful.

-The roommates sat in silence for hours, watching the blossoms oscillate.
-As was her kindness, Tippi invited the n’arbiter into her optic nerve, where Lina recorded Third Spring, for a posterity gone by.
+For hours, the roommates sat in silence, watching the blossoms oscillate.
+Tippi invited Lina into her optic nerve, and Lina recorded Third Spring for a posterity passed.

 Future, New Jersey - section break